donhenton/codedeploy-class/docker-compose-exp/README.md

 Set up a single machine in its own VPC that has docker, docker-compose, can be reached by SSH

+Run in this order:

-Run the Iam script first, then the vpc
+* Iam script first
+* vpc